 People progress at their own rate.
-Normally, patients use an assistive device such as a walker or cane for about four to six weeks.
-Your doctor will tell you when it is time for you to retire them.
+Normally, patient use an assistive device such as a walker or cane for about four to six weeks.
+Your doctor will tell you when it is time to retire them.

-CAN I GO DIRECTLY HOME, OR DO I HAVE TO GO TO A NURSING HOME/ REHAB CENTER?
+CAN I GO DIRECTLY HOME, OR DO I HAVE TO GO TO A NURSING HOME/REHAB CENTER?

-Occasionally, some patients require a short stay of three to five days in a skilled nursing facility, but this is the exception rather than the rule.
-Your care team will be monitoring your progress on a daily basis and will determine if you are ready to go directly home.
+Occasionally, patients may require a short stay of three to five days in a skilled nursing facility, but this is the exception rather than the rule.
+Your care team will be monitoring your progress daily and will determine if you are ready to go directly home.